Rattlesnake Ridge

 9:30 AM Caravan to trailhead for a Pack Trip

 *All times are approximate and subject to change.
 Participants are free to join the scheduled events above or groups may elect to take advantage of alternate activities.
-Some concurrent children's activities are planned.

 Primary Sponsors: Backcountry Llama Association, Oakdell Egg Farm, and Rattlesnake Ridge Ranch.